johndjameson/johndjameson.com/source/blog/data-attributes-for-keyboard-shortcuts.md

 And that's it &mdash; you've set up everything you need to start assigning keyboard shortcuts in your markup. _Now go forth and empower efficiency._

-[^1]: jQuery Hotkeys isn't offered on any CDNs, so you'll need a local copy.
-[^2]: The jQuery Hotkeys [example page][jquery-hotkeys-example] has even more key combinations.

 [bower]: http://bower.io/
 [jquery-hotkeys]: https://github.com/jeresig/jquery.hotkeys